To make a donation to Project ADAM, visit our Donation Link.

 If you have questions or know someone who could benefit from Project ADAM, please contact the National Office.

-Project ADAM began in 1999 after the death of Adam Lemel, a 17-year-old Whitefish Bay, WI, high school student who collapsed and died while playing basketball.
+Project ADAM began in 1999 in Wisconsin after the death of Adam Lemel, who was just 17-years-old when he collapsed and died while playing basketball.
 Adam suffered a sudden cardiac arrest (SCA), in which ventricular fibrillation occurred, a condition in which the ventricles cannot pump blood into the body.
 Defibrillation, or an AED, could have saved his life.
+Adam’s parents, Patty and Joe, teamed up with Children’s Wisconsin to create Project ADAM.

 Damar Hamlin - A statement from Project ADAM